Otaku Girl: Plot

 The story takes place in a virtual reality world called the Escapist Dream, a place that allows anyone who visits it to gain superhuman abilities derived from characters in films, comics, anime, video games, and other fictional media.
 A year before the start of the novel, the virtual reality world suffered a malfunction which trapped its visitors inside.
 They are then forced to fight for survival against rogue artificial intelligences who have begun attacking them.

 The main character of the story is GI, a teenage Japanese otaku, who is forced to fight for her life inside the Escapist Dream.
 The protagonist of the first novel, Charlie Anderson, also returns to assist the trapped geeks.
 Both GI and Charlie must fight against powerful AIs who have taken over the different areas of the Escapist Dream, such as Stan City, the place inspired by American comic book and superhero fiction; Otaku Academy, a place inspired by Japanese manga and anime; Gamer's Den, an area inspired by video games and gaming culture; and the Library, an area influenced by classic literature.

 Publication history

 Author Louis Bulaong published Otaku Girl in February 2021 in web format through various online publications.
+The chapters were later compiled and published as a novel through Amazon Kindle in June of the same year.

+Themes and style

 The story was written as a satire to geek culture combined with GameLit elements.
 Bulaong intentionally made the writing style and story to be as "wacky as possible" by including informal writing, memes, and tropes.
 He also wrote it as a commentary to cancel culture.

-According to journalist Janet Webby, this gave the book a more postmodern feel, saying, "[Bulaong] makes the writing even weirder by pseudo-breaking the fourth wall a few times in hilarious ways."
+Journalist Derrick St. Claire described the book in his analysis as a "postmodernist meditation on the serious life of a geek".
+He also mentioned other issues commented upon by the book, such as escapism, fandoms, and subcultures, as well as its "portrayal of the typical problems faced by teens in general".